denis-samatov/denis-samatov/README.md

 - [Machine Learning Methods in Radiomics for Image Analysis](http://sopromat.imm.uran.ru/kungurka/Proceedings-2023.pdf) (2023)
 - [Beam Parameters Restoration at NICA Accelerator Complex](https://students.jinr.ru/uploads/report_files/report_student_1844_project_274.pdf) (2023)
 - [Automatic Image Segmentation and Quantitative Assessment](https://conf-prfn.org/Arch/Proceedings_2024_vol_3.pdf) (2024)

-## Usage

-This repository is for informational purposes.
-To learn more about my work, please review my CV or connect with me directly.

-## Contributing

-This is a personal portfolio and is not open for contributions.
-However, I welcome feedback and collaboration on my public projects.

 ## Contact